tisztamo/Junior/prompt/task/book/decompose.md

-This is the short description of a book chapter.
+This is the short description of a book or a chapter.
-List its subchapters!
+Generate a the best list of its subchapters you can imagine!